 The History of the West Virginia Farm Retreat

-Some 2000 years ago, the area where the West Virginia Log Cabin Farm Retreat now stands, Shawnee Indians roamed the valley and lived in and around what is now Clover Bottom including the Lake Shawnee property in the Bluestone Valley.
+Some 500 years ago, the area where the West Virginia Log Cabin Farm Retreat now stands, Shawnee Indians once roamed the valley and lived throughout the Bluestone Valley, including the Lake Shawnee area where an Indian massacre took place in the 1700s.
 With rich soil, a crystal clear river (now the Bluestone River) and a cliff nearby (known as “Indian Lookout” (located on the Farley property) it made this land perfect to raise a family and survive.

 The story of the Farleys descended from Thomas Farley, a plantation owner and landlord, born in Worcester, Worcestershire, England.
 Thomas became the first Farley to come to America on the ship Ann on February 23, 1623 landing at Archer’s Hope, Virginia which was near Jamestown.